Alecrim/AlecrimAsyncKit/README.md

     print(error)
 }

-// in the Swift world is better have `async` as a prefix, not a suffix func asyncDoSomethingInBackground() -> Task<Int> {
+// in the Swift world it is better to have `async` as a prefix, not a suffix func asyncDoSomethingInBackground() -> Task<Int> {
     return async { task in
         for i in 0..<1_000_000_000 {